wxy20850606/wxy20850606.github.io/content/posts/2025/07/love-who-i-cannot-have.md

 Our paths crossed around 6–7 a.m. — two early risers, quietly consistent.
 We spoke briefly, occasionally.
 He added me on LINE and sent kind, beautiful messages.
 I showed them to my husband and replied only, *“Thank you.”*

-In five months, we exchanged less than 30 minutes of conversation.
-But we both felt something unspoken.

-He told me in May that he was returning to Italy in June and asked if we could have coffee before he left.
+After five months, he told me he was returning to Italy.
+He asked if we could have coffee before he left.

 That’s when I cried — not because he was leaving, but because of what he said before:

 > *“You’re so positive.”*